 Exhaust fans, clothes dryers, fireplaces and other appliances that force air from the house to the outdoors can create a negative pressure inside the house, resulting in improper furnace operation or unsafe conditions such as flame roll out.
 It is imperative that sufficient air exchange with the outdoors is provided to prevent depressurization.
-Additional information about how to test for negative pressure problems can be found in the NFGC.
+Additional information about testing negative pressure problems can be found in the National Fuel Gas Code.